There are currently 20015 cases of COVID-19 identified in the state of Hawai‘i (last updated: December 19, 2020).

 The app replaces and streamlines the visitor arrival process, you can find the Safe Travels application at https://travel.hawaii.gov.

 How does the Save Travels app work?

-If you are traveling to Hawaii you should create an account on the travel.hawaii.gov website and fill in your trip details before you fly.
+Everyone traveling to Hawai‘i needs to create an account on the travel.hawaii.gov website and fill in their trip details before they travel.
 Then, 24 hours before your flight is scheduled to depart, you will be prompted by email and/or text to complete the Travel Health Questionnaire.
 After completing the questionnaire you receive a QR code.
 Make sure to save this QR code to your phone, as showing it at the airport will significantly speed up the arrival process.